📷 : Photo Courtesy of Brandsway Creative

 Do you hope to see any of the musicals transfer to London’s West End stage?

 That would be so exciting!
-I love seeing shows when I’m in London – besides, PLC showing there would be a great excuse to travel to an amazing city!
+I love seeing shows when I’m in London – besides, Peace, Love, and Cupcakes showing there would be a great excuse to travel to an amazing city!

 Can you tell us about your blog Carrie’s Chronicles and what prompted you to start it?

 After being a part of the Seventeen Fashion Experience in 2017, I felt like I had learned a lot about what goes into making a magazine and the significance of journalism as a whole – so why not create an online journal of my own?
 I did not just want it to be a “blog” as someone who was severely bullied for my sense of style, I wanted it to have a strong empowerment message at its core.
 Carrie’s Chronicles is a website that encourages people to embrace their individuality through fashion, beauty, food, fitness, and beyond because there’s nothing more beautiful than being unapologetically yourself.

 What’s it like hearing feedback from your followers of your blog and media work?

 I appreciate any and all constructive feedback that helps me grow and improve.
 I’m only sixteen, so I’m still learning!

 You are a teen ambassador for No Bully and wrote the script for the Girls Against Bullying video, how did you first get involved in the organisation and can you tell us about the video?